cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 This option is <span class="notranslate"> OFF by default. </span>

-_For CloudLinux 6 and CloudLinux 7 (since Hybrid kernel lve1.4.x.el5h):_
+_For CloudLinux OS Shared 6 and CloudLinux OS Shared 7 (since Hybrid kernel lve1.4.x.el5h):_

 To enable <span class="notranslate"> IO </span> Limits latency and set it to 10 seconds:
 <div class="notranslate">